miroi/bagel_manual/source/scf/dhf.rst

 .. topic:: ``conv_ignore``

    | **Description:**  If set to "true," BAGEL will continue running even if the maximum iterations is reached without convergence.
-Normally an error is thrown and the program terminates.
    | **Datatype:** bool
    | **Default:** false.

 .. topic:: ``diis_start``

-   | **Description**:  After the specified iteration, we will begin using Pulay's Direct Inversion in the Iterative Subspace (DIIS) algorithm for the to update the orbitals.
+   | **Description**:  After the specified iteration, we will begin using the DIIS algorithm the accelerate the convergence.
    | **Datatype**: int
    | **Default**: 1

 .. topic:: ``thresh (or thresh_scf)``

-   | **Description**:  Convergence threshold for the root-mean-square of the error vector.
+   | **Description**:  Convergence threshold for the root mean square of the error vector.
    | **Datatype**: double
    | **Default**: 1.0e-8
-   | **Recommendation**: The default value is good for production runs; often a looser threshold may be used if generating guess orbitals for ZCASSCF.

 .. topic:: ``thresh_overlap``

    | **Description**:  Overlap threshold used to identify linear dependancy in the atomic basis set.
-Increasing this value will more aggressively remove linearly dependent basis vectors.
    | **Datatype**: double
    | **Default**: 1.0e-8